learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q76.** A server dashboard shows disk usage.
+**Q.** A server dashboard shows disk usage.
 The developer must choose between `<progress>` and `<meter>` for the display.
 The disk is 60 % full — considered high but not critical; values above 80 % are dangerous.
 Which element is semantically correct and which attributes communicate the threshold levels?

 - A) `<progress>` — it natively supports `low`, `high`, and `optimum` attributes for thresholds.
 - B) `<meter value="60" min="0" max="100" low="30" high="80" optimum="10">60%</meter>` — `<meter>` represents a scalar measurement within a known range and supports threshold attributes.